A new family of Gaussian processes for modeling animal movement: application to bat telemetry data: Application to telemetry data

 \subsection{Preliminaries and previous work}

-We are particularly interested in modeling animal trajectories that exhibit strong memory-dependent movement dynamics.
-Bats represent a compelling case study of such behavior, as their movement patterns are influenced by the necessity to track favorable environmental conditions over extended time scales.
-The empirical evidence presented in \cite{Sarel2017} supports this, demonstrating memory-driven navigation and spatial consistency in both foraging and migratory behaviors of bats.
-Furthermore, findings from \cite{Conenna} indicate that bat movement is seasonally influenced.
-These observations underscore the need for models that can effectively capture the impact of memory on movement behavior.

-As outlined in the introduction, the present work adopts a widely used approach in the existing literature, which involves integrating a fractional Ornstein–Uhlenbeck velocity process.
-More precisely, the modeling framework proposed in \cite{John}, \cite{RCMS24} and \cite{JY} describes the velocity dynamics using the following stochastic differential equation (SDE):
+As outlined in the Introduction, previous models for telemetry data have been based on position processes obtained by integrating Ornstein--Uhlenbeck-type velocity processes.
+More precisely, the fractional modeling framework considered in \cite{RCMS24} and \cite{JY} describes the velocity dynamics through the stochastic differential equation